Dorms vs Off Campus Apartments near U of A

 This is a big decision because where you live can impact your success and mental health!
 While the choice between dorm life and off-campus living may seem like a daunting one, it doesn’t have to be.
 As a University of Arizona junior with two hands-on majors in Musical Theatre and Communication, my space is very important to me.
 Let’s go through the pros and cons of both dorm living and off-campus living in Tucson.

-Pros of U of A Dorms
+Pros of University of Arizona Dorms

 Meeting new people